 If you want a copy of your medical exam, please ask the doctor when you are there.

-Note: Medical reports and x-rays for the medical exam become the property of CIC and cannot be returned to you.
+Medical reports and x-rays for the medical exam become our property.
+We cannot return them to you.

 - Date Modified: